Parkland Corporation: History

 In October 2018, Parkland announced it would acquire 75% of SOL Investments, a retail gas station operator based in the Caribbean, for $1.57 billion.
 As a result of the acquisition, Simpson Oil took ownership of a 20% stake in Parkland.

 In February 2020, Parkland renewed its agreement with British Columbia-based restaurant chain White Spot to operate Triple-O's locations as part of its Town Pantry (Chevron) and On the Run-branded convenience stores, with plans to extend the chain into Alberta and Ontario.
 That year, the company renamed itself Parkland Corporation.

 In September 2020, Parkland USA acquired from Couche-Tard the rights to the On the Run brand in most U.S. states, with an intent to further-expand the chain into a North American operation.

 In 2021, Parkland acquired 156 gas stations from Husky Energy for $156 million.
-These stations are located on Vancouver Island as well as the metropolitan areas of Calgary, Toronto and Vancouver.
+These stations are located on Vancouver Island as well as the metropolitan areas of Calgary, Toronto, and Vancouver, and were converted to Parkland's various banners and franchises.

 In January 2022, Parkland acquired frozen-food retailer M&M Food Market for $332 million.
 The purchase was part of a broader foray into food service by Parkland, in order to diversify its business beyond fuel retail (especially amid the growth of the electric vehicle market).
 Parkland planned to offer M&M products as part of On the Run's product line, while also maintaining its standalone locations and other distribution agreements.
 In late-October 2022, Parkland announced a deal with U.S.-based EV charger company FreeWire Technologies to install EV chargers at 25 locations across British Columbia.

 Parkland has faced calls from activist investor Engine Capital and stakeholder Simpson Oil for the sale of non-core assets, restructuring operations to improve value, and prioritising stock buybacks.
 In March 2024, Parkland announced plans to sell 157 of its gas stations—mostly in Ontario and Quebec—to third-party operators, while maintaining fuel supply agreements with the new owners.
 In June 2024, Parkland announced the sale of its propane business to Avenir Energy.
 In August 2024, it was reported that Parkland had declined a takeover offer from Sunoco in 2023.
 In September 2024, Parkland announced its intent to sell its operations in Florida.

 On May 5, 2025, Parkland announced that it had agreed to be acquired by Sunoco for US$9 billion.
 The combined company, SUNCorp LLC, would become the largest independent fuel distributor in the Americas, with a network of over 11,000 retail locations.
 The agreement is subject to approval under the Investment Canada Act, while Simpson Oil has signalled an opposition to the acquisition and has been attempting to engage in a proxy fight for control of the company's board.

-On October 31, 2025, Sunoco LP completed the acquisition of the company.
+On October 31, 2025, Sunoco LP completed its acquisition of the company.